jbayham/jbayham.github.io/maps/distancing/index.md

 This interactive map is based on the smart device driven epi-economic model in Fenichel et al. https://www.medrxiv.org/content/10.1101/2020.04.20.20073098v1

 We plan to update the map regularly.
 Text last updated May 15, 2020.
+[Full screen map](https://jbayham.github.io/maps/distancing/distancing.html)

 -----------